veertuinc/anka-docs/arm/Release Notes/_index.md

 {{< hint info >}}
 Known issues:

-  - `anka license show --key` is not functional.
   - `anka view` does not currently work post-start unless you started the VM with `-v`.
 {{< /hint >}}